 Building REST services with Spring

-REST has quickly become the de-facto standard for building web services on the web because they’re easy to build and easy to consume.
+REST has quickly become the de facto standard for building web services on the web because REST services are easy to build and easy to consume.

-There’s a much larger discussion to be had about how REST fits in the world of microservices, but — for this tutorial — let’s just look at building RESTful services.
+A much larger discussion can be had about how REST fits in the world of microservices.
+However, for this tutorial, we look only at building RESTful services.

 Why REST?
 REST embraces the precepts of the web, including its architecture, benefits, and everything else.
-This is no surprise given its author, Roy Fielding, was involved in probably a dozen specs which govern how the web operates.
+This is no surprise, given that its author (Roy Fielding) was involved in probably a dozen specs which govern how the web operates.

 What benefits?
 The web and its core protocol, HTTP, provide a stack of features: